MobaHinted/client/readme.md

 The exact data included is up to you to select.

-Your API requests are proxied through my server for caching and better rate limiting, I'm just log accesses, but CloudFlare and DigitalOcean will have access to your data.
+Your API requests are proxied through my server for caching and better rate limiting, I just log accesses for rate-limiting purposes, but CloudFlare and DigitalOcean will have access to your data as well.

-If you prefer, you can set up an environment variable as described in the Setup section above, and then your API requests won't be proxied, but then Riot will have all that data; though you're already playing League ... so ...
+If you prefer, you can set up an environment variable as described in the Setup section above, and then your API requests won't be proxied, only then Riot will have all that data in that case.

 ## Contributing